Highlights from the Ratings and Financial Report for Rite Aid Corporation (RAD)

-Rite Aid Corporation (NYSE:RAD) went up by 0.61% from its latest closing price compared to the recent 1-year high of $32.48.
-The company’s stock price has collected -8.89% of loss in the last five trading sessions.
-Press Release reported on 07/09/21 that Eurofins and Rite Aid Launch an Over-the-Counter, FDA-Authorised, at-Home COVID-19 PCR Test in all Rite Aid Locations in the U.S.
+Rite Aid Corporation (NYSE:RAD) went down by -4.13% from its latest closing price compared to the recent 1-year high of $32.48.
+The company’s stock price has collected -7.94% of loss in the last five trading sessions.
+Press Release reported on 07/12/21 that Bausch + Lomb Launches Biotrue® Hydration Boost Lubricant Eye Drops and Biotrue® Micellar Eyelid Cleansing Wipes

 >> 7 Top Picks for the Post-Pandemic Economy <<